Flash Sale on Select Used Skis - Click Here To Shop - Ends Mon, Dec 8th

 Stockli Skis 2025: First Look Classic updates.
 Swiss-made Stockli skis hardly need an introduction.
 They're repeatedly some of our favorites for balancing skiability and performance.
 We're hard-pressed to find gear that rides as smooth and stable in all snow conditions, with a wide range of skill levels that can hop on the ski and have a good time (looking at you, Stormrider 95).
 This year, Stockli updated a few select products to further develop that skiability, without losing the Stockli performance we expect.
 We dive into the details in our Stockli skis 2025 preview. ...
 Continue Reading

 The Swiss-made Stockli Stormrider 88 is one of the best all-mountain skis in the world.
 When we say that, we know different people hold strong opinions on what makes a ski a good “all-mountain” option.
 That phrase is one of the buzziest terms in the industry!
 Case in point: While plenty of frontside skiers say 88mm is too wide for an “all-mountain” ski, a slew of other skiers say it’s barely wide enough.
 The reason we love the Stormrider 88 is that it makes both of those crowds happy.
 It’s lively and full of energy while also maintaining chunder-proof stability.
-Also, new this year is a freshly minted, lighter wood core from Stockli that lowers the swing weight.
+Stockli tweaked the ski in the 23/24 season to lower the swingweight, without losing any power.
 That means you get fresher legs for a full day of ripping on the slopes.
 Don't worry: the changes didn't mean it lost any power.
 You still get titanal in the ski and the shiny titanal topsheet.
 It also makes you look like a superhero.
-Similar skis: Volkl Kendo 88, Blizzard Brahma 88, Black Crows Orb.

 Rocker:Freeride Rocker